As an affiliate, we earn from qualifying purchases made on our website.

 - It’s expensive compared to regular pushcarts (middle for electric).

-- It takes a bit of time getting used to it.
+- It takes a bit of time to get used to it.

 - You’ll need a decent-sized trunk to fit it in with your bag.